What Should You Be Using In Your Skin Care Routine?

 If you’ve ever wondered what kind of liquid makeup you should be using and what they all do, I’m here for you, ladies.

-Whether you’re a beginner to the makeup game and want to know the difference between all these products, or you’ve heard mention of the alphabet soup that is BB, CC (and yes even DD) creams and don’t quite know what they all have to offer, I’m gonna break it down.
+Whether you’re a beginner to the makeup game and want to know the difference between all these products like bb and cc cream with spf 50 BLAH, or you’ve heard mention of the alphabet soup that is BB, CC (and yes even DD) creams and don’t quite know what they all have to offer, I’m gonna break it down.

 Today, I’m excited to decode the makeup aisle mystery and uncover some of the features of each of these similar (but oh so different) makeup formulas.

 First things first, let’s talk about how to find the right shade of makeup for your skintone.

 That means 85% are picking the wrong shade!

 At some point in our lives, we’ve probably all used the wrong color makeup only to find out later how weird it looked (you should see my ghosty-faced sophomore Winter Formal Dance photo), so it’s imperative that we get this right.

 Consider your skin type - Choose a makeup that is best suited to your skincare concerns.
 If you have oily skin, go for an oil free makeup to reduce shine.
 Dry?
 Look for a hydrating formula or a tinted moisturizer.
 If you have sensitive skin, consider using a mineral-based makeup which typically includes less irritants.
 Remember, healthy skin is makeup’s best canvas!